awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

 1. On the **Details** tab, choose **Advanced configurations**, **Edit**\.

 1. For **Termination policies**, choose one or more termination policies\.
-If you choose multiple policies, list them in the order in which they should apply\.
-If you use the **Default** policy, make it the last one in the list\.
+If you choose multiple policies, put them in the order that you want them evaluated in\.

+   You can optionally choose **Custom termination policy** and then choose a Lambda function that meets your needs\.
+If you have created versions and aliases for your Lambda function, you can choose a version or alias from the **Version/Alias** drop\-down\.
+To use the unpublished version of your Lambda function, keep **Version/Alias** set to its default\.
+For more information, see [Creating a custom termination policy with Lambda](lambda-custom-termination-policy.md)\.
 **Note**
-Currently, the [custom termination policies with Lambda](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lambda-custom-termination-policy.html) feature is available only if you use the AWS CLI or an SDK to update the Auto Scaling group, and is not available to update from the console\.
+When using multiple policies, their order must be set correctly:
+If you use the **Default** policy, it must be the last policy in the list\.
+If you use a **Custom termination policy**, it must be the first policy in the list\.

 1. Choose **Update**\.